miladezzat/system-monitoring/README.md

 }
 ```

-### Options
-The systemMonitor middleware accepts an object with the following options:

 ## Options
 The `systemMonitor` middleware accepts an object with the following options:

 | Option        | Type                                  | Default | Description                                                |